WalletConnect/walletconnect-docs/docs/javascript/auth/installation.md

 # Installation

 :::caution
-**The WalletConnect Auth SDK is currently in early Alpha and is not production-ready**.
+**The WalletConnect Auth SDK is currently in Alpha and is not production-ready**.

 Its public API and associated documentation may still see significant and breaking changes.
 :::